Defining Objects Manually

 Defining Objects: Object-Specific Pages

-Here is the list of topics that describe object-specific pages:
+These topics describe object-specific pages:

 -